0xPolygonMiden/miden-base/docs/index.md

 #### Customized note scripts

-Users will be able to write their own note scripts using the Miden client.
+Users can write their own note scripts using the Miden client.
 Note scripts are executed during note consumption and they can be arbitrarily complex due to the underlying Turing-complete Miden VM.

 #### Network transactions